basisproject/paper/src/05-banking.md

 The regional allocation would also control subsidies.
 The region might decide that to attract new members, housing should not be at-cost but instead 80% of cost.
 It might decide that 70% of all medical costs should be subsidized.
 The regional bank would oversee these allocations to the various regional housing and health care companies.

-It would be the regional bank director's job to see that the regional bank's actions matches the will of the region (within some acceptable threshold).
-A director that allocates funds as desired while also making a modest profit would likely be re-appointed.
+It would be the job of the regional bank's board to see that the regional bank's actions matches the will of the region (within some acceptable threshold).
+The members of a board that allocates funds as desired while also making a modest profit would likely be re-appointed.

 ## Transparency

 Although the loans made by the regional bank would be anonymized, the specific amounts of loans, the terms, and the industrial sectors the loans were allocated to would be publicly available information.
 All of the bank's holdings would be available as well.

+## Bankruptcy

+If a company goes bankrupt, the assets and collateral it owned would be seized by the regional bank, which would then sell off or keep various assets depending on the mission.
+For instance, the regional bank may decide it wants to retain property but sell off all vehicles.

+If a company is funded via a private bank or credit union within the region, the assets would be managed by that private institution.

 ## Venture capital